Tláhuac metro station: History and construction

 To build Tláhuac metro station and Line 12's rail yard, the Government of Mexico City expropriated a place called Terromotitla in November 2008, and 126 parcels of the ejido San Francisco Tlaltenco in April 2009.
 According to the then-General Director of the Metro, Francisco Bojórquez, all the parcels were legally purchased at 600 pesos per square meter.
 However, both expropriations were protested by ejidatarios, who considered them to have been illegally acquired.

 Line 12 of the Mexico City Metro was built by Empresas ICA in association with Alstom Mexicana and Grupo Carso.
 The station was opened on 30 October 2012, on the first day of the Mixcoac–Tláhuac service.
 The pictogram of the station references the glyph of the borough.
 Tláhuac station was built at grade; the Tláhuac–Tlaltenco interstation is 1298 m long.
-The facilities are accessible for people with disabilities as there are elevators, tactile pavings and braille signage plates; there is also a bicycle parking station and an Internet café.
+The facilities are accessible to people with disabilities as there are elevators, tactile pavings and braille signage plates; there is also a bicycle parking station and an Internet café.

 Incidents

 Since 2010, the Superior Auditor of the Federation has audited Line 12 several times and has reported several faults—like cracks and detachments—along the line, including some inside the Tláhuac metro station, the Tlaltenco–Tláhuac interstation, and at Tláhuac's rail yard.

 From 12 March 2014 to 29 November 2015, Tláhuac was closed due to technical and structural faults in the Atlalilco–Tláhuac stretch.
 After the 19 September 2017 earthquake damaged the Line 12 tracks, Tláhuac remained closed until 30 October 2017.
 The earthquake damaged a CETRAM's elevated walkway, which separated 5 cm from the stairs and had subsidence of 10 cm from the lobby.
 On 13 September 2020, a sixteen-year-old woman gave birth inside the station, the second of the year in the network.

 On 3 May 2021, Tláhuac metro station was closed after a portion of Line 12's elevated railway collapsed near Olivos station.
 Since then, the city has provided public and private transportation from Tláhuac to Atlalilco, Tasqueña and Universidad metro stations.
 On 26 May 2021, the Mexico City Metrobús started a free, temporary route from Tláhuac to Atlalilco station.
 On 21 June 2021, an alternate route toward Coyuya metro station was started.

+The Tláhuac station was reopened on January 30th, 2024.